Simwonsa (Seongju): History

+In 1394, the royal court established an altar at the temple of Sinwonsa to pay homage to the deity of the mountain, which established Gyeryong Mountain as one of three sacred mountains where the royal court paid homage to mountain deities.

 One record says the temple was renovated by Ven.
 Jiwon during the reign of Joseon's King Jungjong (r.
-1506-1544), but Simwonsa Temple was reduced to ashes during the Japanese invasion (1592-1597).
+1506-1544), but Simwonsa was reduced to ashes during the Japanese invasion (1592-1597).
 Beomugo (Temple Directory of Joseon), published in 1799, describes it as abandoned and so it seems likely to have already been in ruins in the 18th century.
 It was reconstructed in 2003 as part of Seongju County's project, “Restoration Plan of Cultural Tourism Resources in the Region of Mt.
 Gayasan National Park.”

-In preliminary excavation surveys, it was confirmed that Simwonsa Temple had been a typical United Silla era mountain temple.
+In preliminary excavation surveys, it was confirmed that Simwonsa had been a typical United Silla era mountain temple.
 It had three Buddha halls built above four-story terraced retaining walls and its land measured 80 meters (262 feet) north to south and 100 meters (328 feet) east to west.
 Among the artifacts discovered were a pedestal for a stone Buddha statue, a salutation stone, a nimbus from a Buddha statue, a seated stone Vairocana Buddha statue, and a stone that was part of the base of a stone pagoda.
 All of these collectively are designated Cultural Heritage Materials of North Gyeongsang Province No. 525.